Install and setup Robocorp Lab

 Our Portal site contains useful example robots that you can easily download and edit with your favorite software, including all you need to work on your robot in this course.

 When creating a complex robot, it's useful to break down what it does in multiple steps.
 Different steps can be run in different environments.
-For example, getting some data from an external system could be done by an instance running in the cloud, and working on a Windows program can be done by a physical machine running Robocorp App.
+For example, getting some data from an external system could be done by an instance running in the cloud, and working on a Windows program can be done by a physical machine running Robocorp Workforce Agent.
 Anyway, you don't need to worry about this for now.
 Our robot will be simple enough to fit all in one robot.

 - Open Robocorp Lab.